chuckyang123/tp/docs/UserGuide.md

 Format: `add_to_group i/NUSNETID g/GROUPID`

-* move a student with the specified NUSNET ID to a group with the specified group ID.
+* move a student with the specified NUSNET ID to a new group with the specified group ID.
 * If the specified group does not exist, it will be created.
-* If the group exists, the student will be added to that group.
+* If the group exists, the student will be added to that new group.
 * Student cannot be moved to the same group they are already in; an error message will be shown in such cases.
 * Since a student can only belong to one group at a time, adding them to a new group will remove them from their previous group.
 * The NUSNET ID and group ID **must be valid**.
 For group ID, refer [here](#creating-a-group--create_group).